-As with any hierarchical modeling, we faced a number of conceptual and statistical decisions in deciding appropriate models to estimate.
-One decision is whether to allow for random variation in errors associated with effects ("random effects") versus the type of "fixed effects" found in OLS modeling.
+"fixed effects" found in OLS modeling.
 We choose random effects specification for explanatory variables except when statistical criteria suggest fixed effects are appropriate.
 A second decision is whether to employ the values of variables as we originally scaled them or to center scores by subtracting means from all values of a given variable.
-Centering is especially appropriate for higher-level variables that do not have meaningful zero points.
+Centering is especially appropriate for higher level variables that do not have meaningful zero points.
 We center relevant municipal-level variables.

 A final set of considerations is the appropriate specification of the models.
 We use the theorizing reviewed earlier to guide our selection of appropriate explanatory variables in seeking relatively parsimonious models.
-The specification decision for municipal-level effects is whether to model them as affecting only the intercept at the street-level ("intercepts as outcomes"), as affecting slopes of different street-level variables ("slopes as outcomes"), or a combination of the two.
-The intercept models imply constant differences in municipal effects across municipalities while the slopes models allow for variable differences in municipal effects.
+The specification decision for municipal-level effects is whether to model them as affecting only the intercept at the street level (intercepts as outcomes), as affecting slopes of different street-level variables (slopes as outcomes), or a combination of the two.
+The intercept models imply constant differences in municipal effects across municipalities, whereas the slope models allow for variable differences in municipal effects.
 We employ both types of models.
 The details of the specification of the models are reported in the methodological appendix.